Ficool

 Hans immediately stepped forward, gripping a sickle in his hand to protect his family.
 But before he could act, the beast lunged, sinking its fangs into his arm.
 Hans cried out in pain.
 Laura screamed in panic, hurling whatever she could find at the tiger.

-But Key moved before anyone else could.
+But Key moved faster.

 With speed and strength no child his age should possess, he swung his left arm with devastating force.